Resources and Helplines For Educators

-As you begin teaching the curriculum, you may have additional questions about how you can best support your students.
-In this section, you will find resources that will be helpful if a student needs support beyond what you are able to offer, as well as resources to support your own well-being.
+As an educator, you may have additional questions about how you can best support yourself along with your students.
+Below, you will find resources that will be helpful to support your own well-being.

 Supporting Your Own Emotional Well-Being:

 While inviting students to bring their stories to the projects they create, you may hear experiences that speak to incredible loss, difficulty, and heartbreak.
 You may at times also find that listening to your students’ stories and serving as a witness has an impact on your own mental health.
-This is something that people in other caring professions (nurses, doctors, social workers, therapists, counselors, etc.) also experience.
-It is crucial that you take care of yourself, so that you can continue to show up for your students.
+This is something that people in all caring professions (nurses, doctors, social workers, therapists, etc.) experience.
+It is crucial that you take care of yourself so that you can continue to show up for your students.
 This could include exercising, eating well, and making time to connect with friends and loved ones.
-In addition, below you will find a list of resources that can further support you in taking care of yourself.
+In addition, below you will find a list of resources that can further support you.
 It is also worth noting that your healthcare provider will likely have a list of mental health professionals who offer services at a reasonable cost.
-Additionally, there are links to teletherapy below.

 Resources